Vegan Face Oils for Glow, Calm, and Real Results

 ✅ Pros

-• Very nourishing for rough or tight-feeling skin
+• Very nourishing for rough, flaky, or tight-feeling skin

 ❌ Cons

-• Can feel too rich for hot, humid weather
+• May feel too rich in hot or humid weather

-• Not ideal as a heavy layer under sunscreen for oily skin
+• Can be too heavy under sunscreen for oily skin

 Check Price on Amazon